sig-gis/SEPAL-CEO/docs/module-4.rst

   a.
 For this exercise, we’ll use the classification from Module 2.
 However, you can substitute another classification, such as the change detection classification created in Module 3 if you would like.
   b.
 In the **Data type** section, click **Input.**
   c.
 In the **Browse** window that opens, navigate to the Module 2 dataset and select it.
+This may be in your "downloads" folder for retrieved classifications.
+Select the .tif file.
   d.
 Then click **Select.**
   e.
 Note that the **Output folder** section shows you where in your SEPAL workspace all the files generated from this Exercise will be saved.
   f.
 Optionally, you can use a csv with your raster areas instead.
 We won’t discuss that here.